michelle-hwang/michelle-hwang.github.io/_posts/2019-02-07-crm-filtered-fields-hierarchical.md

 #### Create view for Parent

 Now we need to configure the Lookup Views.
-Since the data will be hierarchically filtered, we will use filtered views to handle this.
+For the first field, Service Group 1, we want to create a filtered view so we don't see the entire list of Service Groups.
+We only want to see options for Service Group 1.

 #### Create view for Child

+For Service Group 2 and 3, we don't need to use a filtered view, as these will be filtered using filtered lookups.

 ### Step 5: Add to form

-Filtered view on lookups
+Since the data will be hierarchically filtered, we will use filtered lookups to handle this.

 Tip: Remove the "Created On" date field that shows up on the Lookup View.